 A Look at the Modern Product Review

-Before we dive into the importance of reviews and how to increase them at scale, let’s take a look at an example of a modern product review to make sure we’re all on the same page.
-A typical online review is made up of several components:
+Before we dive into the importance of reviews and how to get more product reviews, let’s take a look at a modern example.
+Typically, the average online review consists of several components, including:

 - An average star rating out of 5